kgibm/dockerdebug/fedorawasdebug/WAS_Troubleshooting_Perf_Lab.md

 ### Start with Docker Desktop

-If you are using Docker Desktop for this lab, perform the following prerequisite steps:
+If you are using Docker Desktop for this lab:

 1. Open a terminal or command prompt:\
     \